 Before coming to the hospital, read this explanation and explain to your child what will happen during the test.
 For young children, use simple words and explain only shortly before the test.

 Children 4 years and under may require sedation for their procedure.
 You will be given certain eating and drinking restrictions necessary to complete the exam.
 The day of the exam, a parent or guardian needs to be present to sign informed consent for sedation.

 If sedation is necessary, a nurse or doctor will explain it to you.
-A parent or legal guardian needs to be present to sign an informed consent for sedation.

-If your child is an infant, it is helpful to bring along a bottle of formula or juice with you for after the test.
+If your child is an infant, it is helpful to bring along a bottle of formula or juice for after the test.
 It is also recommended that you bring a pacifier, blanket or special toy to help calm your baby.